 - 1.1 Ofcom is the independent regulator for the communications sector.
 We regulate the TV, radio, online and video on demand sectors, mobile and fixed-line telecoms, postal services plus the airwaves over which wireless devices operate. - 1.2 We make a variety of policy interventions in the interests of citizens and consumers, where appropriate by promoting competition.
 Our interventions can range from monitoring and informal engagement to legally-binding requirements and enforcement action. - 1.3 We have a set of overarching regulatory principles to guide how we operate, including that we: - a) operate with a bias against intervention, but with a willingness to intervene firmly, promptly and effectively where required; - b) strive to ensure our interventions will be evidence-based, proportionate, consistent, accountable and transparent in both deliberation and outcome; and - c) always seek the least intrusive regulatory mechanisms to achieve our policy objectives. - 1.4 We recognise that the decisions we make can deliver significant value for citizens and consumers but can also impose significant costs on our stakeholders.
 It is therefore important for us to think carefully before deciding whether a particular policy intervention may be appropriate. - 1.5 We use impact assessments to help us understand and assess the potential impact of our policy decisions before we make them.
-They also help us explain the policy decisions we have decided to take. - This guidance sets out our general approach to how we assess and present the impact of our proposed decisions.
-It updates our previous guidance to reflect our new legal obligations as well as best practice and experience.
+They also help us explain the policy decisions we have decided to take. - 1.6 This guidance sets out our general approach to how we assess and present the impact of our proposed decisions.
+It updates our previous guidance to reflect our legal obligations as well as best practice and experience. - 1.7 We will keep our guidance under review and will update it periodically as considered appropriate, for example when our duties change.
+Whether we consult on an updated version of this guidance will depend on the nature of the update; for example, we may not consult on changes that only update the guidance to identify new duties or amend references to legislation.